FactomProject/factom-docs/wallet/includes/_run factom foundation wallet.md

 If by any chance the operation fails, quit EnterpriseWallet, delete the new wallet file located at ~/.factom/wallet/factoid_wallet.db and try again until you get all your addresses back.

 <aside class="success"><br>
-Remember, you only need to do this once the first time you run factom-walletd, thereafter you can run it normally.
+Remember, you only need to do this once the first time you run EnterpriseWallet, thereafter you can run it normally.
 </aside>

 Once you are happy continue by following the instructions to run the the wallet in your browser.

-**If you have never used FG**, run:

-On Mac, Windows and Linux, run the EnterpriseWallet app.
+**If you have never used FG**, on Mac, Windows and Linux, run the EnterpriseWallet app:

 `EnterpriseWallet`